-Kiwetinohk's energy transition strategy seeks to address the following societal needs for sustainable energy development and production:
+Kiwetinohk's energy transition strategy seeks to address the following societal and business environment needs for sustainable energy development and production:

-- 1. clean (low emissions) energy;
+- (1) clean (low emissions) energy;

-- 2. reliability of supply;
+- (2) reliability of supply;

-- dispatchable power generation; and
+- (3) dispatchable (available when needed) power generation; and

-- 4. low-cost affordable energy.
+- (4) affordable energy.

-At the same time the development projects must be profitable, allow for costs to be recovered and generate a reasonable economic return so as to enable the Company to attract sufficient capital investment.
+At the same time, as previously noted, the energy development projects must be profitable, allow for costs to be recovered and generate a reasonable economic return so as to enable the Company to attract sufficient capital investment.

-Kiwetinohk's Integrated Primary Energy to Low-Carbon Energy Strategy
+Kiwetinohk's Primary Energy to Low-Carbon Energy Strategy

-The Company's main goal is to provide low/zero carbon energy in the form of electricity and hydrogen.
-To compensate for some of the intermittent nature of output from its anticipated solar and wind power plants, Kiwetinohk plans to build Firm Renewable gas-fired plants that are intended to nimbly compensate for volatility in supply and demand.
-The Company is also planning reliable baseload power generation from efficient NGCC plants.
-Kiwetinohk is investigating the feasibility of CCUS and may deploy CCUS systems to achieve low emissions levels from its natural gas-fired plants.
+The Company's long-term goal is to provide low carbon energy in the form of natural gas, electricity and hydrogen.
+To compensate for some of the intermittent nature of output from its anticipated solar power plants, Kiwetinohk plans to build Firm Renewable gas-fired plants that are intended to nimbly compensate for volatility in supply and demand.
+The Company is also pursuing the development of reliable baseload power generation from efficient NGCC plants and is investigating the feasibility of CCS and may deploy CCS systems to achieve low emissions levels from its natural gas-fired plants.